 - Revisiting people, places, or things that used to lead to drug use

 How Can You Help Your Loved One When They Relapse?

 If your loved one relapses, you may feel helpless, but, according to an article in Everyday Health,2 there are important things you can do to help them.

 First of all, remember that this addiction is your loved one’s battle, not yours.
 This is a fight they must fight on their own, for better or worse.
-Your job is to be supportive in the best ways you know how and to take care of yourself in the meantime.
+Your job is to be supportive in the best ways you know how to be and to take care of yourself in the meantime.

-Everyday Health reports that, while you shouldn’t try to make your loved one feel guilty for a relapse, it’s important not to dismiss it or make excuses for them.
+Everyday Health reports that, while you shouldn’t try to make your loved one feel guilty for relapse, it’s important not to dismiss it or make excuses for them.
 If they already feel guilty, don’t try to take that feeling away, as it can be an important impetus to get them back on track.